aquaULB/solving_pde_mooc/notebooks/TimeIntergation.md

 ## Forward Euler method

 The most elementary time integration scheme - we also call these 'time advancement schemes' - is known as the forward Euler method.
-It is based on computing an approximation of the unknown function at time $t+dt$ from its known value at time $t$ using the Taylor expansion limited to the first two terms.
+We will use it to introduce several concepts that will pop up frequently in the rest of course.
+This scheme is based on computing an approximation of the unknown function at time $t+dt$ from its known value at time $t$ using the Taylor expansion limited to the first two terms.
 For radioactive decay, we then have:

 \begin{align}
    & N(t+dt) \approx N(t) + N'(t)dt + O(dt^2)& \textrm{Forward Euler method} \label{eq:ForwardEuler}